gcmaciel/pass-gen-cli/README.md

 I decided to make this program because I always took too long to create passwords from my head.

-Of course there are lots of passwords generators out there but I wanted to write one myself :slightly_smiling_face:.

 ## Usage

 To use this program is quite simple.
 It takes one argument (which is a number) to tell the program the length of the password you want.
 A new password is generated and shown as an output.